 Here’s a diagram showing what we generally recommend:

-By the way, many network management (“NM”) tools come with a syslog collector and display.
+By the way, many network management (NM) tools come with a syslog collector and display.
 Most of them are after-thoughts and rather pathetic.
 They can also consume CPU and disk on your NM tool server.
 Dedicated server(s) and storage for syslog are best.

 I’m also a firm believer that you should never store syslog by device.
 It should all go into one log system, so that you can easily see time-correlated events surrounding a performance problem or outage.